 Well, they were his pistols.
 Even if he had just acquired them.
 There was nothing illegal...

-Wyatt and Urilla Earp. *(Above) It was 1870, and Illinois-born Wyatt Earp had many hard and spiritually dark years in front of him.
+Wyatt Earp.
+Above is a majorly Photoshopped image, which I also colored- of an Earp doppelganger.
+(It might be Virgil his older brother).
+But admit it, this is what you want to see!
+Unfortunately I have only found one image so far of Wyatt Earp, and it will be shown elsewhere, in the Lawman section.
+But back to the buffalo hunters.
+It was 1870, and Illinois-born Wyatt Earp had many hard and spiritually dark years in front of him.
 After the Civil War the Earp tribe had migrated in wagons from Illinois to California and then back to the Midwest.
 There was a restlessness about them.
 After following his family to Missouri, he was 22 when he married pretty Urilla Sutherland.
-And looking upon their youthful innocence in this tintype, Wyatt may still have harbored hopes then of living a fairly “decent” and pastoral lifestyle like the one he had grown up in.
-Urilla and his union with her have rarely been acknowledged in Wyatt Earp's many biographies, but her death may have been the turning point in his life as well as a continued source of discontent and a youthful reason for reckless behavior.
+Wyatt may still have harbored hopes then of living a fairly “decent” and pastoral lifestyle like the one he had grown up in.
+Urilla and his union with her have rarely been acknowledged in Wyatt Earp's many biographies, but her death may have been the turning point in his life as well as a continued source of discontent and the reason behind his reckless behavior.

 There are cryptic legends surrounding the circumstances, but all we know for sure is that their marital bliss was made tragically brief when Urilla died nine months later, during childbirth.
 Losing a wife and child together is devastating for anyone.
 And they say everyone deals with grief differently.
 But something was birthed in those dark days, something freeing, yet capable of super human resolve.
 Wyatt Earp no longer gave a damn.
 He had nothing left to lose, nothing to gain, no dream to build, no cherished home to preserve. ******* This kind of heartbreak was not that uncommon in those times, when women often had birthing complications and medical services were lacking or incompetent.
 Urilla was laid to rest in the cemetery in Milford, Missouri, and along with her were buried any aspirations Wyatt Earp might have entertained of stability or propriety.